oddbird/oddleventy/content/services/architecture.md

 {% call layout.block('column') %}

-### Quick Fix
+### Expert Advice

 Sometimes all you need
 is a chat with an expert.
-Miriam Suzanne will spend an hour with you, answering your architecture questions, recording the conversation along the way.
+Miriam Suzanne will spend an hour with you, answering your CSS architecture questions, and recording the conversation for you.

 - Identify obvious sticking points
 - Outline next steps to bring to your team or boss